If you have an injury to your knee that damages the muscle or skin tissue, it’s usually referred to as a soft tissue contusion.

 - swelling, stiffness, or tenderness

-- pain that’s more severe than a normal bruise and longer in duration
+- pain that’s more severe than a normal bruise and lasting longer

 If swelling doesn’t reduce or worsens, it may be a sign of a more severe bone bruise.
 Your doctor may test to determine if you also have a fracture or break in your knee.

-Knee contusions are treated differently based on their severity.
+Knee contusions are treated differently based on how severe they are.
 The most common treatment method for knee contusions is the RICE protocol.
 It stands for:

 - Rest.
 Following an injury, minimize use of the affected area as much as possible.

 - Ice.
 A cold compress can reduce the swelling.
 Your doctor may recommend icing your knee for 15 to 20 minutes several times per day.
-To prevent ice burn or frostbite, use a cloth to prevent your skin from coming into direct contact with the ice.
+To prevent ice burn or frostbite, wrap the cold compress in a towel or cloth to prevent your skin from coming into direct contact with the ice.

 - Compress.
 To further reduce swelling, compress your knee with a wrap or elastic bandage.
 Do not wrap it too tightly, as it may inhibit circulation.